jamiepla1/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/options/policy-enforcement.md

 }
 {{< / highlight >}}

-* `<archetype-name>` is the name of the archetype you identified earlier.
+* `<management-group-name>` is the name of the management assigned the archetype you identified earlier.
 * `<policy-assignment-name>` is the name of the policy assignment you identified earlier.
 * `<enforcement-mode>` is the enforcement mode you want to set.
 This could be `DoNotEnforce` or `Disabled`.

-For example, to set the enforcement mode of DDOS protection plan on the `connectivity` management group add the following section to `management_group_settings.policy_assignments_to_modify`:
+For example, to set the enforcement mode of DDOS protection plan on the `connectivity` management group add the following section to `management_group_settings` > `policy_assignments_to_modify` block setting:

 {{< highlight terraform "linenos=table" >}}
 management_group_settings = {